 Studio photographers will appreciate that the Hasselblad X1D (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the Q2 are recent models that are part of the current product line-up.
-The Q2 replaced the earlier Leica Q Typ 116, while the X1D does not have a direct predecessor.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Hasselblad X1D or the Leica Q2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.